 Some people claim that these imbalances can cause mental health conditions.
 However, most research now refutes the chemical imbalance theory.

-Neurotransmitters are natural chemicals that help facilitate communication between your nerve cells.
+Neurotransmitters are natural chemicals that help ease the communication between your nerve cells.
 Examples include norepinephrine and serotonin.

 - feelings of sadness, helplessness, worthlessness, or emptiness

-- overeating or loss of appetite
+- overeating or a loss of appetite

 - insomnia or sleeping too much

 - a feeling of impending doom or danger